 Setting a Cancellation Date

-For Recurring and Rolling Contracts, you may wish to cancel the arrangement with the Party but still wish to retain the original Recurring or Rolling information.
+You may wish to cancel the arrangement with the Party but still wish to retain the original Recurring or Rolling information.

 The Term display will update to reflect the new information.
 Once the cancellation Date has been reached, the Contract status will update to 'Expired'.